HL7/cql-ig/input/pages/index.md

 * Evaluation support profiles to facilitate the representation of structured information about a logic library, as well as the result of evaluating a logic library
 * CQL Evaluation Service capability statement
 * Model Information (ModelInfo)-related profiles to facilitate configuration of ModelInfo for FHIR implementation guides
+* Universally applicable CQL Artifacts for use with FHIR, including FHIR-ModelInfo, FHIRHelpers, and FHIRCommon

 ### How to read this Guide
 {: #how-to-read-this-guide}